squidmin/spring-labs/src/main/java/org/squidmin/basics/README.md

 The `pom.xml` file contains the project metadata information and lists the dependencies.

-The Maven Dependencies folder contains the jar files of all the dependencies.
+If using **Eclipse**, The Maven Dependencies folder contains the jar files of all the dependencies.
 If you used Initializr, Spring may have automatically added the dependencies `spring-boot-starter`, `spring-context`, `spring-beans`, and `spring-core`, among other dependencies.

 ![11.png](img/11.png)